Premature Vaccine Launch Has Deadly Repercussions

 "When a vaccine goes wrong, it creates fear and anxiety in terms of the public, especially the parents," says Moodley, who directs the Centre for Medical Ethics & Law at Stellenbosch University in South Africa.
 "That fear can impact negatively on the established immune programs that are actually safe and work very well."

-Since the Dengvaxia controversy, the confidence in vaccines among Philippine parents has plummeted from 82 percent in 2015 to only 21 percent in 2018, a recent study found.
-Over that same time span, the percentage of parents who strongly believe vaccines are important has fallen from 93 percent to 32 percent.
+Since the Dengvaxia controversy, the confidence in vaccines among Philippine parents has plummeted from 82% in 2015 to only 21% in 2018, a recent study found.
+Over that same time span, the proportion of parents who strongly believe vaccines are important has fallen from 93% to 32%.

 As result, vaccine coverage for childhood diseases in the Philippines, such as the measles, has dropped, WHO says.
 And the Philippines is now facing a large measles outbreak, with more than 26,000 cases and more than 355 deaths during 2019.

-And here in the U.S., the approval of the vaccine — to be used in Puerto Rico, U.S. British Virgin Islands and Guam — comes with an important restriction: Doctors must have proof of a prior dengue infection to ensure the vaccine will not pose any risks to the child.
+Here in the U.S., the approval of the vaccine — to be used in Puerto Rico, U.S. British Virgin Islands and Guam — comes with an important restriction: Doctors must have proof of a prior dengue infection to ensure the vaccine will not pose any risks to the child.
 That's a safeguard Philippine families never had.